7Ji/ampart/README.md

 # Shrink, clone data, then create CE_FLASH, just like ceemmc in dual boot mode
 ampart --update /dev/mmcblk0 ^-1:::-512M: ^-1%:CE_STORAGE CE_FLASH:::
 ````
-(*In all of the commands above, those which create new partition tables will clear all partitions, copy the old partition info of bootloader, reserved and env as partition 0-2, then change the offset of env to the end of reserved, then clone the content of the env partition if it's moved.*)
+~~(*In all of the commands above, those which create new partition tables will clear all partitions, copy the old partition info of bootloader, reserved and env as partition 0-2, then change the offset of env to the end of reserved, then clone the content of the env partition if it's moved.*)~~ *ampart now has an insertion optimizer algorithm that'll try its best to insert env, logo, misc into the gap between bootloader and reserved to save disk space (normal mode only)*

 ## Examples
 Print the table when an Android installation is on an 8G emmc: